Brussels to Luxembourg by Train

-How to get from the Belgian capital city Brussels to Luxembourg.
-Brussels, the capital of the European Union, is a hub that makes domestic and international train travel extremely accessible.
-It’s a vibrant, yet relatively small city, full of culinary delights such as waffles, chocolate, Belgian fries, mussels, and world-class beer.
-A tour of the city should include the famous Manneken-Pis statue, the Grand Place and the Saint-Hubert Galleries with their delicious chocolate shops.
+Want to know how to get from Brussels to Luxembourg?
+Brussels, the capital of Belgium and the European Union, is a hub that makes domestic and international train travel extremely accessible.
+It’s a vibrant yet relatively small city, full of culinary delights such as waffles, chocolate, Belgian fries, mussels, and world-class beer.
+A tour of the city should include the famous Manneken-Pis statue, the Grand Place, and the Saint-Hubert Galleries with their delicious chocolate shops.

-The city of Luxembourg lies at the heart of Western Europe and is just a few hours by train from Brussels.
-Luxembourg city holds a UNESCO World Heritage site status for its old quarters and fortifications.
+Luxembourg City lies at the heart of Western Europe and is just a few hours by train from Brussels.
+The city holds a UNESCO World Heritage site status for its old quarters and fortifications.
 These can be easily reached on foot from the main train station.
 It is worth it to have a look at Luxembourg Castle.
 Moreover, the city’s rich selection of shopping opportunities, and the Casemates – a series of underground galleries dating back to 1644, are also worth a visit.

 How to get from Brussels to Luxembourg by train

 An Intercity train from Bruxelles-Midi (also called Brussels-South or Brussel-Zuid) train station to Luxembourg City runs every hour, with various stops along the way.
-The comfortable, modern train gets you to Luxembourg’s capital in just over three hours.
+The comfortable, modern train gets you from Brussels to Luxembourg in just over 3 hours.
 This gives plenty of time to take in the views from the train window of livestock roaming the rolling green pastures.

 Getting to Bruxelles-Midi train station

 Bruxelles-Midi station is the biggest railway station in Brussels, though not the most central one.
 You will most likely arrive at this station if you’re coming by Eurostar from Paris or London.
 The South Tower, the tallest building in Belgium, is situated right in front of the main exit.